shyndman/pyinfra-home/NOTES.md

   - Create custom operations that use nala instead of apt
   - Bootstrap nala with `nala fetch --auto`
   - Implement operations similar to PyInfra's apt module

+## Test Utilities

+- **PyInfra Test Stubs**:
+  - Created a library of stub classes for testing pyinfra operations
+  - Includes stubs for State, Host, and other pyinfra classes
+  - Allows testing operations without depending on the actual pyinfra runtime
+  - Properly typed for use with pyright
+- **Test Structure**:
+  - Tests organized by operation in JSON files
+  - Each test defines input arguments, mocked facts, and expected commands
+  - Tests run using pytest
+  - Test utilities handle parsing and comparing commands

 ## Integration with Other Tools